cyverse-education/usfs/docs/step2.md

 !!! tip "Learning Objectives"

     - Know the background of the CyVerse project
-    - Understand the basic capabilities of the CyVerse platform
+    - Understand basic capabilities of the CyVerse platform
-    - Understand the capabilities and limitations of the major international installations (US/UK/Austria)

 **Description:**